Keeping Interviews Kosher; A Note On Discrimination During Interviews For Employers & Job-Seekers

 While interviews are a stressful event by nature, they can be a positive experience for both parties.
 It can be a stepping stone for a great career, a new beginning and an opportunity for professional networking.
 However, the opportunity of employment should not hinder the importance of personal rights, should they be infringed.
 At the end of the day (or an interview), recognize that an interview can be reflective of the company’s work environment, so be sure to consider whether that environment is suitable for you.
 Happy interviewing!

 For more information on your legal rights within the workplace, during an interview or in any work environment, please do not hesitate to contact us at Hummingbird Lawyers LLP.
-Please contact our Employment lawyer, Brian Greenspan at email@example.com or at 905.731.1911 x224.
+Please contact our Employment lawyer, Amiri Dear at firstname.lastname@example.org or at 905.731.1911 x227.